Subscribe to our mailing list

 There is also a prolific variety of exotic trees and flowers, and the smell of the eucalyptus plant is rife.
 For this reason, the town is often referred to as ‘Pan-myo-daw’, meaning ‘City of Flowers’.

 Adventurous visitors travelling from Mandalay to Pyin Oo Lwin can wait on the side of 34th Street and listen to the cries of ‘Maymyo!
-Maymyo!’ to hail a pick-up truck to ascend the infamous Burma Road, which was of such strategic importance to China, Japan and the West during the Second World War.
+Maymyo!’ to hail a pick-up truck to ascend the infamous Burma Road, which was of such strategic importance to China, Japan and the West during the Burma Campaign of the Second World War.

 Alternatively one can reach the town by bus, train, taxi, or private car.
 At the 21-mile station half-way up one can stop to enjoy the view of Mandalay below and take refreshments at the various food stalls.